Did you know?

 Which are the best muscle groups to superset?
 Why?

-Therefore, it's a good idea to balance the amount your doing for smaller muscle groups such as biceps, triceps and delts, especially if these muscles groups are under the load of other intensity principles.
-As abdominals seem to recover quickly and usually only require bodyweight, you usually don't need the same sort of break in between sets as other muscle groups.
+Therefore, it's a good idea to balance the amount you're doing for smaller muscle groups such as biceps, triceps and delts, especially if these muscles groups are under the load of other intensity principles.
+Abdominals seem to recover quickly and usually only require bodyweight, so you usually don't need the same sort of break in between sets as other muscle groups.
 I find tri-sets and giant sets also respond well with abs for the same reason.

 Calves are another muscle where exercises aren't as physically draining as muscle groups such as quads or back, so supersetting doesn't usually rob you on the weight you use.

-Two muscle groups that respond particularly well are supersetting are Chest and back.
+Two muscle groups that respond particularly well are supersetting are chest and back.
 Here you are able to get an incredible pump through two of your biggest and most important muscle groups in one-hour.
-Volume for each muscle will have to be split in half, so in this case its an idea to train chest and back twice a week if possible.
+Volume for each muscle will have to be split in half, so in this case its an idea to train chest and back twice per week if possible.

 In fact, supersetting any opposing muscle groups work well.
 This is because while you are training one area, the opposing muscle group and its synergist muscles are fairly inactive.
-This means you are basically resting one muscle group, while you are working the other.
+This means you are basically resting one muscle group, while you work the other.

 Supersetting biceps and triceps are another example of effectively supersetting opposing muscle groups.
 There is nothing better than the look of having your whole arms pumped at once; it feels great.